Ever commissioned a service only to realize later that it wasn’t what you needed?

-- Managed team – a ready-to-perform delivery unit, assembled based on your needs, that can put down any fires at your end.
-In this case, the vendor is responsible for ensuring high team performance in line with the pre-agreed Software Development Life Cycle, while workload allocation is either a shared or your responsibility.
+- Managed team model – a ready-to-perform delivery unit, assembled based on your needs, that can put down any fires at your end.
+In this case, your tech vendor is responsible for ensuring high performance of the outsourced team in line with the pre-agreed Software Development Life Cycle, while workload allocation is either a shared or your responsibility.

-The key difference between staff augmentation and managed team is the scope of your responsibilities as a client.
+The key difference between staff augmentation and managed team service models is the scope of your responsibilities as a client.

-When The Capacity Model Makes the Most Sense
+When The Capacity Outsourcing Model Makes the Most Sense

-Staff augmentation: Since you’ll be directly responsible for managing people and allocating work, having an experienced CTO on board and/or a stakeholder with outsourcing experience will be crucial.
+Staff augmentation: Is best when you need to fill specific skill gaps in your in-house team.
+But since you’ll be directly responsible for managing people and allocating work, having an experienced CTO on board and/or a stakeholder with outsourcing experience will be crucial.
 Otherwise, you risk ending up with a bunch of experienced developers who remain idle most of the time since you can’t properly collaborate with them.

-Managed team: You already have a strong tech DNA and established delivery framework that can accommodate an entire team.
-If that’s the case, a managed team will enable you to deliver bigger projects systematically at a fast pace (unlike staff augmentation where you merely fill in the gaps in current needs or gain resources for a small project).
+If you already have a strong tech DNA and established delivery framework that can accommodate an entire tech team, a managed team will enable you to deliver bigger projects systematically at a fast pace.
+Meanwhile, with staff augmentation you merely fill in the gaps in current needs or gain resources for a small project.